Domestic policy of the second Trump administration: Vaccines

 On June 25, 2025, Kennedy announced that the U.S. was stopping its donations to Gavi, the Vaccine Alliance, until Gavi can better demonstrate vaccine safety.
 The United States had been providing approximately 13 percent of Gavi's budget.

 In early August 2025, HHS announced the beginning of a wind-down of its mRNA vaccine development activities under the Biomedical Advanced Research and Development Authority.
 Secretary Kennedy announced that he was stopping $500 million in funding for 22 vaccine projects using mRNA technology, including Covid, RSV, and bird flu.

 Kennedy ousted Peter Marks.
 In The New England Journal of Medicine, Vinay Prasad and Marty Makary outlined their approach to COVID vaccines.
 Under this approach, vaccines for those over 65 and those with risk factors would be cleared using the current approach.
 For those under 65 or without risk factors, boosters would not be approved without new trials.
 Reportedly, FDA staff concluded that a wide range of age groups should not be restricted in receiving the vaccines "But Dr. Vinay Prasad, the agency official in charge of vaccines and gene therapies at the F.D.A., disagreed, overriding those scientists" In a tweet, Kennedy claimed that "the COVID vaccine for healthy children and healthy pregnant women has been removed from [the CDC's] recommended immunization schedule".
 Reportedly, a document sent to lawmakers to support Kennedy's decision "cites scientific studies that are unpublished or under dispute and mischaracterizes others".
 The CDC's website reportedly was updated to say that vaccines "may" be given to healthy children and pregnant women but does not specifically recommend them.
 As "Most private health plans are required by law to cover recommended vaccines", changes to what vaccines are recommend can affect how insurers cover them.
 The administration reportedly cancelled a contract awarded to Moderna for over $750 million for the development of Moderna's bird flu vaccine.
-In August 2025, Kennedy tweeted that the "The emergency use authorizations for Covid vaccines, once used to justify broad mandates on the general public during the Biden administration, are now rescinded".
+In August 2025, Kennedy tweeted that "The emergency use authorizations for Covid vaccines, once used to justify broad mandates on the general public during the Biden administration, are now rescinded".